-Within the undergraduate BSE program, there are two different classifications that identify a student’s level in the program: PAE and ABE.
-Students with a PAE classification are referred as to Pre-Biological Systems Engineers.
-A more detailed description of student classification can be found in the Undergraduate Student Handbook.
-In order to graduate and receive a degree, you must achieve the ABE classification, which is given once a student has met the minimum requirements, listed under “ABE Requirements” below.
+Within the undergraduate BSE program, there are two different levels: Pre-Biological Systems Engineers and Full Admission.
+In order to graduate and receive a degree, you must achieve the full admission status, which is given once a student has met the minimum requirements, listed under “ABE Requirements” below.

-When you enter our program as a freshman, you are given a PAE classification.
+When you enter our program as a freshman, you are a pre-BSE student.
 Entry into the program as a freshman is controlled by the UW-Madison Office of Admissions and Recruitment; the BSE Department is not involved in, nor does it have any control over this process.

 Information for Transfer Students

-Because the BSE program is the only accredited biological engineering program in Wisconsin, many students transfer into our program after beginning their studies elsewhere.
-Students transfer into the BSE program as pre-biological systems engineering students (PAE) or as ABE students.
-There are no minimum requirements to transfer in as a PAE student.
-To transfer in as an ABE student, you must meet all requirements for admission to the degree granting program.
+Many students transfer into our program after beginning their studies elsewhere.
+Students transfer into the BSE program as pre-biological systems engineering students.
+There are no minimum requirements to transfer in.
+If you meet all requirements for full admission, your status can be changed mid-semester.